-Filters options Shared with exported projects ~ Dashboards options All dashboards (shared or private) ~ Agile board options Associated to exported projects ~ Export projects Save configuration
+Filters options Shared with expo ~

+Dashboards options All dashboards (s ~

+Agile board options Associated to exp ~

+Export projects Save configuration

+Export projects Save configuration

 Once this configuration is exported, open the created XML file with an editor of your preference and locate the gadget description.
 There is a Dashboards element in the file that contains all exported dashboards, that contains several dashboard elements.
 Each of these will have several gadget items.
 It is easy to identify a dashboard by its name and owner, or as the default dashboard (system dashboard).
 You will see something similar to the following: